 - Emergency contact for pet care in case the owner fails to provide proper care

 - Whether a tenant is allowed to get pets after moving in and the reporting/application process for it

 - Vaccination, tags, and other requirements for pets

 - Tenant’s responsibilities regarding the pets

-- Tenant’s financial responsibilities for any property damage caused by pets
+- Tenant’s financial responsibility for any property damage caused by pets

 - Penalties for the violation of this policy

-As Baltimore property managers, we recommend disclosing to your potential tenants whether a pet has ever occupied the property.
+As Baltimore property managers, we recommend disclosing whether a pet has ever occupied the property to your potential tenants.
 You don’t want a tenant to find out he or she is allergic a few weeks after moving in.
-Remember, the size is not always the key decision factor when it comes to pets.
-A shiatsu can easily do more damage than a German shepherd.
-Training is the key.
-Untrained animal will be a nuisance no matter how small and innocent it looks.
+Additionally, remember that size is not always the key decision factor when it comes to pets.
+After all, a small pet can do just as much damage as a large one.